I’ve done it now. Yep, really done it. I’ve signed up to my first ultramarathon – the Chiltern Challenge 50k with XNRG.

 And if I’ve got the energy, I’ll be throwing in a little speed work along the way.

 I managed to get to the London Marathon pretty much injury free.
 This is largely due to almost daily core, stretching and rolling, with a little pilates thrown in.
-I’m sticking with this as part of my plan.
+I’m sticking with this as part of my plan as part of ultramarathon training.

 I’ll also be throwing in some light weights.
 Running trails seems to take a lot more upper body strength than is needed for the roads.